Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-updated the Dungeon Generator class with more variables handled template loading and template selection created new class for instantiated rooms and corridors
+updated the Dungeon Generator class with more variables handled template loading and template selection created new class for instantiated rooms and corridors created new class for Doorline created flow chart for the generator worked on the generator

+WEEK end of sept
+finally managed to generate correct maps with the generator